GlobalConfiguration resource

 Normal Updated 11s nginx-ingress-controller GlobalConfiguration nginx-ingress/nginx-configuration was updated

-If you create an invalid resource, the Ingress Controller will reject it and emit a Rejected event.
-For example, if you create a GlobalConfiguration nginx-configuration with two or more listeners that have the same protocol UDP and port 53, you will get:
+If you create a GlobalConfiguration nginx-configuration with two or more listeners that have the same protocol UDP and port 53, you will get:

 Events: